margo130194-hub/Projects/README.md

 # Gravity Bank

 Gravity Bank is a learning iOS application that simulates a mobile banking experience.
-The project was created to practice iOS development using UIKit, MVVM architecture, and REST API integration.
+The project was created to practice iOS development using UIKit, MVP architecture, and REST API integration.

 ## Features